-For two base models (Model 1 and Model 2A) a natural mortality value of 0.3 was used for comparison with last year's assessment.
-We started with a value of M based on the studies of Wespestad and Terry (1984) for the Bering Sea.
-Wespestad and Terry (1984) provide estimates of M = 0.3 for ages 3+ (Table 1A.14).
-Currently, the assessment model does not allow for age-specific natural mortality rates.
-It should be noted that in general, a higher natural mortality rate for age 2 pollock may be more appropriate (e.g., Ianelli et al. 2003) and that this model differs from the Eastern Bering Sea model in this manner.
+For two base models (Model 1 and Model 2A) a natural mortality value of 0.2 was used.
+Last years stock assessment (Barbeaux et al. 2006) suggested that Aleutian Islands pollock is less productive than the Eastern Bering Sea stock and therefore M=0.2 would be more appropriate.
+In previous stock assessments we assumed a value of M=0.3 based on the studies of Wespestad and Terry (1984) for the Bering Sea (Table 1A.14).
+The current assessment model does not allow for age-specific natural mortality rates.
+It should be noted that in general, a higher natural mortality rate for age 2 pollock may be more appropriate (e.g., Ianelli et al. 2003,) and that this model differs from the Eastern Bering Sea model in this manner.
 In the future, we will be investigating methods to improve AMAK to include age varying natural mortality.